boydquerubin/boydquerubin/README.md

 - I'm currently learning Software Development in school.
 - My goal is to be more adept at Python.
-- I also love multimedia, volleyball and football.
+- I love volleyball and football.

 ## Technologies and Tools